-While the focus of Dr. Pier’s laboratory has been on the role PNAG in staphylococcal infections it has also been noted that PNAG is also found on a wide range of other bacterial species that cause disease in humans and animals.
+While the focus of Dr. Pier’s laboratory has been on the role of PNAG in staphylococcal infections, it has been noted that PNAG is also found on a wide range of other bacterial, fungal and parasitic pathogens that cause disease in humans and animals (PNAS 110:E2209-2218, 2013).
 This suggests that a vaccine could provide protection well beyond the prevention or treatment of S. aureus infections.
-Those bacteria are shown the in the table below.
+Many of those pathogens are shown in the table below.

 |Genes for biosynthetic proteins identified, polysaccharide isolated, immunologic confirmation of PNAG expression||